 Tips for Heart Attack Prevention

 The goal after your heart attack is to keep your heart healthy and lower your risk of having another heart attack.
-Take your medications as directed, make healthy lifestyle changes, and see your doctor for regular heart checkups, and consider a cardiac rehabilitation program.
+Take your medications as directed, make healthy lifestyle changes, see your doctor for regular heart checkups, and consider a cardiac rehabilitation program.

 Why do I need to take drugs after a heart attack?